wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-6.rst

 * **pickling support for numarray** - hasn't started yet, but next on the list

-More importantly, we're getting very close to be able to import the python part of the original numpy with only import modifications, and running its tests.
+* There has been some work on exposing FFT routines into numpypy.

-Most tests will fail at this point, however it'll be a good start for another chapter :-)
+More importantly, we're closing on being able to run the pure-python part of numpy without modifications.
+This is not getting us close to passing all the tests, but it's a good start.

-Numpy in pypy could use your help, in spite of the generous donations we have not been able to move forward as fast as we wish.
-Please get involved by trying it out, picking a feature that you would love to have, and helping us get that feature implemented.
+The most important part is the funding.
+While we managed to get a significant amount of money in donations, we only managed to spend around $10 000 from it so far.
+XXX

 Cheers,
-Matti Picus
+Matti Picus, Maciej Fijalkowski